-Rather than being simply editors, peer consultants are experienced readers who offer students guidance on a range of issues relevant to improving their communication effectiveness.
+Peer consultants are experienced readers who offer students guidance on improving the effectiveness of their communication.